 The Beginner's Guide to Solving Network Problems

-Network problems suck, but you can do more than reboot your router.
+It's never fun when your connection's on the fritz, but you can do more than reboot your router.
 Follow this step-by-step guide and we'll show you how to find the source of your problem and start working toward a solution.

-The Beginner's Guide to Solving Network Problems is effective whether or not you control the failing part of the network.
+This Beginner's Guide to Solving Network Problems is effective whether or not you control the failing part of the network.
 If your local network is the problem, we'll show you how to diagnose the issue and fix it.
 If a network outside your control, like an internet provider, is the problem, we'll show you how to build a case and persuade the provider to help fix the problem.

 What is a Network Problem?